-- 1. The student is responsible for monitoring their Px/Dx log and communicating their progress and learning goals with supervising faculty throughout each term, thereby avoiding experiential deficits.
-Students are required to log all Px/Dx experiences in myTIPreport, including duplicate diagnoses and procedures.
-If Px/Dx experiences are not encountered, alternative experiences may be arranged by the site director with advance notice at least 14 days prior to the end of the LIC term.
-Due to the nature of the LIC, additional time may be granted to complete 100% of the Px/Dx experiences in the clinical setting rather than assigning an alternative experience at the end of the first term.
+Students are responsible for monitoring their Px/Dx log and communicating their progress and learning goals with supervising faculty throughout each term, thereby avoiding experiential deficits.
+Students must:

+- Log ALL Px/Dx experiences in myTlPreport, including duplicate diagnoses and procedures at a rate of at least 30 entries per week.
+All clinical experiences and procedures listed on the Global Px/Dx list must be encountered and logged before advancing to fourth year. - 2.
+Declare the specialty grade(s) they will pursue in each LIC term and log every Px/Dx item listed under the specialty by the end of that term. - 3.
+When Px/Dx experiences are not encountered, alternative experiences may be arranged with advance notice at least 14 days prior to the end of the LIC term.
+Additional time may be granted at the end of the first term.
 These decisions will be made by the site director in consultation with the student.
-Exceptions must be approved by the CD. - 2.
+Exceptions must be approved by the LIC director. - 4.
 Alternative experiences are logged in myTIPreport by selecting the appropriate radio button under "Setting" and "Patient Encounter."